Semiclassical corrections to the photon orbits of a non-rotating black hole: The corrections to the Geodesic and the Photon orbits

 Given that the potential has a maximum at $r_c$ this is same as \be b \leq (V(r_c))^{-1/2}. \ee Which shows that there is a critical impact parameter $b_c = (V(r_c))^{-1/2}$.
 This is the critical impact parameter, after which the photon is absorbed into the black hole, and cannot escape back to the asymptotics.
 As the potential as well as the critical radius is corrected, we get a new `inner disk' radius and hence a corrected absorption cross section for the black hole \cite{adg2}.

 As stated above, the photons reaching the black hole with an impact $\leq b_c$ are captured by the black hole.
 Thus there is a `hole' of radius $b_c$ a disc from within which light does not reach the observer.
 If we inspect the corrections, then they are tiny.
 From the discussions in \cite{adg}, one takes the semiclassical parameter, in a certain range, depending on the ratio of the length scale of the space-time and the Planck length.
 This range is $10^{-9} \leq\tilde{t} \leq 10^{-66}$, and therefore, the correction to the impact parameter, the disc radius and the absorption cross section of the black hole is very small.
 Given the resolution of the current image \cite{eht}, it shall be difficult to discern the semiclassical image corrections to the absorption cross section which is the area of the sphere with radius $b_c$.
-However, we make an observation based on \cite{luminet} that the difference of impact parameters of photon orbits which encircle the black hole with the critical radius is of the order of the semiclassical parameter, and we try to interpret the physics.
-This stems from the fact that \cite{luminet} \be b-b_c= 3.4823 \ M \exp(-\mu-2 n \pi) \ee where $n$ represents the number of times a photon encircles the black hole horizon.
+However, we make another observation based on \cite{luminet} that the difference of impact parameters of photon orbits which encircle the black hole with the critical impact parameter $b_c$ is of the order of the semiclassical parameter, at n=3.
+This stems from the fact that classically \cite{luminet} \be b-b_c= 3.4823 \ M \exp(-\mu-2 n \pi) \ee where $n$ represents the number of times a photon encircles the black hole horizon.
 We observe that $\exp(- 2n \pi)\sim \tt$ for $n=3$ for $\tt \sim 10^{-9}$ a primordial black hole (\cite{adg}) and n=24 for $\tt\sim 10^{-66}$ which is a solar mass black hole.
-If this is true, then, the semiclassical fluctuations of the metric might be dominant as $\tt$ sets the scale of the corrections to the above equation.
+If this is true, then, the semiclassical fluctuations of the metric might be dominant at a much earlier stage, before the $b_c$ is reached.
+As $\tt$ sets the scale of the corrections to the above equation, we re-investigate the physics of the system.
 To investigate this, we solve for the geodesic equations of the semi-classically corrected metric.
 We follow the methods of \cite{luminet,chandra} for the corrected metric (\ref{eqn:corrm}).
 We take the equations for (\ref{eqn:pot1}) and re-write in terms of $u=1/r$ and separate the classical and order $\tt$ parts of the equation.
 We define the following quantities as

 where $r=\frac{1}{u}$.\\ In the above, $H(u)= G_0(u) [(1- 2M u) h_{rr} - u^2 h_{\phi \phi}] + 1/b^2 [h_{\phi \phi} u^2+ h_{tt}/(1-2Mu)]$.
 Substituting $r=\frac{1}{u}$ in the geodesic equation (\ref{eqn:pot1}) gives